Quramy/tsuquyomi-vue/README.md

 ### Requirements

 1. Install [Quramy/tsuquyomi](https://github.com/Quramy/tsuquyomi#how-to-install) into your vim.
-1. Install [vue-ts-plugin](https://github.com/sandersn/vue-ts-plugin) into your project.
 1. (Optional) Install [posva/vim-vue](https://github.com/posva/vim-vue) into your vim.
+1. Install `typescript@^2.2.1` into your project.
+1. Install [vue-ts-plugin](https://github.com/sandersn/vue-ts-plugin) into your project and configure `tsconfig.json`.

 ### Install